 State and local report cards are important tools for promoting full transparency and making critical data available to students, families, educators, and the public in ways that are easy to understand and use.
-State and local report cards that are published following the 2021-2022 school year must be widely accessible to the public and include all data elements that are required in ESEA section 1111(h)(1)-(2), including per-pupil expenditure information.
-For a complete checklist of all State and local report card elements, see Appendix A in the

-Department's Opportunities and Responsibilities for State and Local Report Cards under the Elementary and Secondary Education Act of 1965, as amended by the Every Student Succeeds Act (2019) available at https://www2.ed.gov/policy/elsec/leg/essa/report-card-guidance-final.pdf.
+State and local report cards that are published for the 2021-2022 school year must be widely accessible to the public and include all data elements that are required in ESEA section 1111(h)(1)-(2), including per-pupil expenditure information and disaggregated assessment results and participation rates.
+For a complete checklist of all State and local report card elements, see Appendix A in the Department's Opportunities and Responsibilities for State and Local Report Cards under the Elementary and Secondary Education Act of 1965, as amended by the Every Student Succeeds Act (2019) (available at https://www2.ed.gov/policy/elsec/leg/essa/report-card-guidance-final.pdf).